xuanxu/starmatrix/paper/paper.md

 # Summary

-Intergalactic is a Python package for calculating the contributions of chemical elements ejected during the lifetime of stars.
+Intergalactic is a Python package for calculating the combined contributions of chemical elements ejected during the lifetime of stars present in a galaxy.
 Intergalactic generates matrices of elements and its output is based on the *Matrices Q formalism* [@ferrini1992].
+The matrices link any ejected species to all its different nucleosynthetic sources.

-Using explicit (and configurable) values for *solar abundances*, *metallicity (z)*, *ejection rates* and *Initial Mass Function (IMF)*, the code calculates matrices `Q(i,j)` of masses of elements `i` ejected to the galactic medium as element `j`, for a complete range of stellar masses, accounting for SuperNovas of types *I* and *II*.
+Using explicit (and configurable) values for *solar abundances*, *metallicity (z)*, *ejection rates* and *Initial Mass Function (IMF)*, the code calculates matrices `Q(i,j)` of masses of elements `i` ejected to the galactic medium as element `j`, integrating for a complete range of stellar masses, and accounting for SuperNovas of types *I* and *II*.

 For each mass step Intergalactic computes the contribution matrix of 15 elements: